Categories

 Predation (55%) and legal harvest (17%) were the leading sources of mortality.

-Researchers also found that the larger animals were more likely to be killed by humans than smaller species.
+Researchers also found that larger animals were more likely to be killed by humans than smaller species.
 Adult animals were also more likely than juveniles to be killed by humans.

-Co-author of the study, Jerrold L. Belant, the Camp Fire Conservation Fund professor at ESF has said that “We all know humans can have a substantial effect on wildlife.
+Co-author of the study, Jerrold L. Belant, the Camp Fire Conservation Fund professor at ESF has said “We all know humans can have a substantial effect on wildlife.
 That we are only one among over 35,000 species of terrestrial vertebrates worldwide yet responsible for more than one-fourth of their deaths provides perspective on how large our effect actually is.
 And that’s just direct causes.
 When you also consider urban growth and other land-use changes that reduce habitat, it becomes clear humans have a disproportionate effect on other terrestrial vertebrates.”

 Belant conducted the study with Jacob E. Hill, another ESF faculty member, and Travis L. DeVault of the USDA Animal and Plant Health Inspection Service.